 We foresee a moderate improvement of the Hungarian market to continue in the coming years.

-Revenues from selling of goods are generated primarily by sales of crystal and glass products (both in 2016 and 2015) and furniture products (only in 2015).
+Revenues from selling of goods are generated primarily by sales of crystal and glass products.

 The table below summarizes the Group's key financial indicators, which are monitored by the Group's management: